nchez/Kred/README.md

 # Run React App

 To run the react app, fork the repo, make local copy, then 'cd' into the local directory.
 Once in the local directory, 'npm i' in command line.
-Then run 'npm start'.
+Then run using 'npm start'.